OpenSAGE/opensage.github.io/posts/roads_how_boring/part_7_rendering_crossings.md

 }
 </style>

 Figuring out how to render the roads correctly in OpenSAGE turned out to be a little more challenging than expected.
-This is the sixth post in a series describing the journey.
+This is the seventh post in a series describing the journey.
 After finding out when to render which crossing texture in the [previous post](/blog/roads-how-boring-part-6-choosing-a-crossing-type), we can now proceed to actually rendering them.

 Consider the following screenshot of the same crossing with three different road types in wireframe mode: